 Carers UK carries out an annual survey of Carers to collect evidence on a whole range of issues affecting carers’ lives.
-This year over 7,000 people shared their views and experienc-es on what life is like for carers in 2017.

 Developed by Herefordshire Council and Herefordshire Clinical Commissioning Group and co-produced with Careers.
 It seeks to mitigate the challenges Carers face by: